 - 1/2 cup sour cream

 - 2 green onions, chopped

-- Spoon chicken mixture into the center of each flour tortilla.
-Top with about ½ cup grated cheese and fold two ends of tortilla over the filled center.
+- Assemble chicken enchiladas.
+In a large bowl, stir together the cooked shredded chicken, 1/2 cup of enchilada sauce, and preferred fillings.
+Spoon chicken mixture into the center of each tortilla.
+Top with about 1/4 cup grated cheese and fold two ends of tortilla over the filled center.
 Place the tortilla seam side down into the baking dish.
 Repeat until all tortillas have been filled.

-- Pour remaining enchilada sauce over the assembled tortillas.
+- Bake enchiladas.
+Pour remaining enchilada sauce over the assembled tortillas.
 Top with grated cheese.
 Place in oven and bake for about 20 minutes, until cheese has melted thoroughly and has become bubbly.